 nofollow a post?
 Read Michiel’s post: Which pages should I noindex or nofollow?

-How to set a page to noindex with Yoast SEO
+How to set a post to noindex with Yoast SEO

 Setting a post or page to

 noindex is simple when you’re running Yoast SEO.
 Below your post, in the Yoast SEO meta box, just click on the advanced tab:

 On the advanced tab, you’ll see some questions.
 The first is: “Allow search engines to show this post in search results?”
 If you select ‘Yes’, your post can show up in Google.
 If you select ‘No’ you’ll set the post to

 noindex .
 This means it won’t show up in the search results.

 The default setting of the post – in this case, Yes – is the setting you’ve selected for this post type in the Search Appearance tab of Yoast SEO.
 If you want to prevent complete sections of your site from showing up in Google, you can set that there.
 This is further explained in Edwin’s post: Show x in search results?.

 Please note that if the post you’re setting to